-If you have any questions, please email Mrs. Meehan at dmeehan@mphschool.org.
+If you have any questions, please email Ms. LaPointe at klapointe@mphschool.org or Mrs. Meehan at dmeehan@mphschool.org.

 You will need to read the NUMBER DEVIL, by Hans Magnus Enzenberger and have a TI-84 calculator, a notebook, three 2 pocket folders with tabs, a compass and a protractor for this class.